The concepts and connections between concepts which are to receive special

 reiteration, multiplication such an operation on the first level,

-involution one on the second level, reiterative involution one on the third
+exponentiation one on the second level, reiterative exponentiation one on

 In a universal system of ever higher operational levels of reiteration